dl-solarity/hardhat-zkit/README.md

 ## Known limitations

-- There is a typization bug that the typer incorrectly parses public inputs if they are arrays (will be fixed in 0.3.1).
+- Circuits typization will not work if an expression is used to indicate the size of a signal array.
+Consider extending circuit's parameters if you have expressions like this: `signal arr[n + 1]`.
+- Due to current `wasm` memory limitations (address space is 32-bit), the plugin may fail to compile especially large circuits.
-- Currently the Circom `2.1.8` is used to compile circuits.
+- At present the `wasm`-based Circom `2.1.8` is used to compile circuits.
 - Temporarily, the only supported proving system is `groth16`.